FAFSA (Free Application for Federal Student Aid)

 Consent to Treat Minor Patients

 If your student will enroll at UMass Amherst before their 18th birthday, you will need to file a Consent to Treat Minor Patients form with University Health Services.

-All students entering at the freshman level need to complete the My Student Body online health education course.
+All new students need to complete the My Student Body online health education course.
 Remind your student to take the course before they move to campus and get too busy!

 Emergency Notification System